johnfactotum/foliate-js/README.md

 Note that KF8 files can contain fonts that are zlib-compressed.
 They need to be decompressed with an external library.
 The demo uses [fflate](https://github.com/101arrowz/fflate) to decompress them.

 ### The Renderers

+It has two renderers, one for paginating reflowable books, and one for fixed-layout.
+The constructor of a renderer takes a single object with the following properties:
+- `.book`: the book object that will be rendered.
+- `.onLoad(doc, index)`: callback when a section is loaded.
+Takes a `Document` object and the index of the section.
+- `.onRelocated(range, index, fraction)`: callback when locations changes. `range` is a `Range` object containing the current visible area. `fraction` is a number between 0 and 1, representing the reading progress within the section.
+- `createOverlayers(doc, index)`: callback for adding overlays to the page.
+It should return an object whose property values are overlayer objects (see the description for `overlayer.js` below).
+The key names can be any string you want.

+A renderer's interface is currently mainly:
+- `.element`: the DOM element of the renderer.
+It needs to be manually appended to the document by the consumer of the renderer.
+- `.goTo({ index, anchor })`: navigate to a destination.
+The argument has the same type as the one returned by `.resolveHref()` in the book object.
+- `.prev()`: go to previous page.
+- `.next()`: go to next page.

 The paginator uses the same pagination strategy as [Epub.js](https://github.com/futurepress/epub.js): it uses CSS multi-column.
 As such it shares much of the same limitations (it's slow, some CSS styles do not work as expected, and other bugs).
 There are a few differences:
 - It is a totally standalone module.
 You can use it to paginate any content.